bleonard252/blakes.dev/src/bridges/about.md

 ### Does this bridge let me use a Mastodon app to connect to Nostr?
 Not exactly.
 You can't sign in to a Nostr account with a Mastodon app.
 However, users on Nostr can follow your Fediverse/ActivityPub account by using this tool to discover your address.

+### I can't follow a Bluesky account from my Fediverse account (or vice versa).
+Can you help me?

+Like with Nostr, some Fediverse servers block Bluesky bridges.
+Bluesky has known moderation shortcomings, so many servers block it to protect their members.
+You can get around this by signing up for a different server, or by using Bluesky or another AT Protocol service directly.

+(At the time of writing, the Bluesky bridge is not yet online.)

 ### What features work between ActivityPub and Nostr?
 At this time, these features ARE known to work between the two networks, for bridges using the Mostr software (the only one listed right now does).